 Especially those social media influencers, and celebrities.
 We don’t know what’s going on in their life.
 Again, the point is not to say, they are always very sad or ugly looking.
 Point is to see the fact that, just like we have our set of problems in our life, they also have it.
 And just like we have some happy moments in our life, they also have it.

 One example is Sushant Singh Rajput.
-Who would have guessed that he is going through so much stress and problems by looking at his social media profiles?
-That was a bit extreme example, but the goal was to convey that, we can’t know the full picture of people’s life by their social media profiles.
+Who would have guessed that he was going through so much stress and problems by looking at his social media profiles?
+That was a bit extreme, but the goal was to convey that, we can’t know the full picture of people’s life by their social media profiles.
 We just don’t know what’s real.

 Watch this awesome and at the same time eye opening video of some daily life examples.
 Sometimes what people showcase their life on social media is far different than it actually is.
 And day by day, this gap is increasing.